 He took part in the Crusades against the Albigensians in southern France.
 Later he became tutor to King James I of Aragon and settled in Barcelona and became a friend of Saint Raymond of Penyafort.
 He used his large inheritence to ransom Christians held prisoner by the Moors.

 Founded the Mercedarians

 Raymond of Pennafort in 1218 had started a lay confraternity for ransoming slaves from the Moors and Peter became the procurator for this.
 Peter twice served as a captive in Africa.
-Later, in 1230 and with papal approval Peter became the head of the Order of Our Lady of Mercy (Mercedarians – merces is a Latin word, meaning “mercy” or “ransom”), an order devoted to ransoming Christians.
+Later, in 1230 and with papal approval Peter became the head of the Order of Our Lady of Mercy.
+Mercedarians – merces is a Latin word, meaning “mercy” or “ransom.”
+The order was devoted to ransoming Christians.
 He sought to free others held captive by ropes , nails or chains as St Peter the apostle was.

 Peter was its Master General until 1249.
 During a visit to Valencia and Granada, it is claimed that he ransoned 400 Christians.
 Later his Order spread through most of Spain and was closely associated with the reconquista of the southern provinces from Islam under los reyes catolicos, Ferdinand and Isabella up to 1492.

 The Mercedarians spread through France, England, Germany, and Portugal.
 From Spain they provided a major missionary presence in the New World.
 Their concerns today, when there are not so many captives to be ransomed, are mostly with prisoners and those in need of education.
 They have a considerable presence in the USA and South America, and also in Italy and Rwanda.
 For more on the Mercedarians, see www.orderofmercy.org